Honda 500 twins: 2022

 Inverted Showa Separate Function Fork - Big Piston (SFF-BP) forks, dual 296mm disk with radial calipers up front, updated triple tree clamps, new fuel injection settings that further increase torque feel and overall character, other changes include a lighter swingarm, lighter radiator, revised shock settings, redesigned and lighter front wheel, more powerful LEDs.
 The US Market only received the Pearl Organic Green colorway for 2022.
+For 2024, updates to the CB500X were accompanied with a different model name.
+Honda brought back the NX moniker, thus establishing their intention of product placing the model closer to the dual sport genre of motorcycles.
+The new name, replacing globally the CB500X, was NX500.